scusi/vmray/README.md

 This code is based on the old API of VmRay.
 Since beginning of 2016 or version 1.9 of VmRay there is a new API which is not yet coverd in this code.
 See [Issue #1](https://github.com/scusi/vmray/issues/1)

-*This code is not final and may be subject to changes.*

 ## Usage

 Go and get the code